Naming a feeling.

 There are three different formats to meet consumer's preferences.

-They have the PDO Jabugo seal and band with identical codes, and the authorised trademark of each bodega.
+They have the PDO Jabugo seal and label with identical codes, and a label with the authorised bodega's logo.

-These pieces are fire branded, and therefore they need the PDO Jabugo band and the authorised trademark of each bodega.
+These pieces are fire branded, and therefore they need the PDO Jabugo label and a label with the authorised bodega's logo.

-They have the PDO Jabugo band and the authorised trademark of each bodega.
+They have the PDO Jabugo label and a label with the authorised bodega's logo.

 The PDO Jabugo seal and band show the year the pigs were slaughtered.